 - Two have received distinguished honors from the American Anthropological Association

-Collectively, our faculty hold doctorates in occupational therapy, anthropology, social psychology, education, child development, higher education administration, and occupational science.
-They possess expertise in test development, qualitative and quantitative research methodologies, and in the many specialties of occupational therapy practice.
-All are committed to educating the next generation of professional leaders, and they have built a community that respects research and practice, ideas and values, openness to nontraditional views, and a strong sense of responsibility to the public good.
+Collectively, our faculty hold doctorates in occupational therapy, anthropology, social psychology, education, child development, higher education administration and occupational science.
+They possess expertise in test development, qualitative and quantitative research methodologies and the many specialties of occupational therapy practice.
+All are committed to educating the next generation of professional leaders, and they have built a community that respects research and practice, ideas and values, openness to nontraditional views and a strong sense of duty to the public good.